daithioc95/MS3/README.md

 - Form
   - To meet the community-based requirements such as login, register and comment, forms will be imperative to feed information to the database.
 - Copy quote link
   - I created an instant copy to clipboard link using a materialize icon in the quote box.
-This will allow the user to share the link of the quote with their friends (weather they have registered or not.
+This will allow the user to share the link of the quote with their friends (weather they have registered or not).
 - Favourite icon
   - I have implemented a bright yellow favourited icon using Font Awesome.
 This animates to a glowing yellow when checked.
 When checking, this also feeds the information to store this as the users favourite in the database.
   - “Toast” prompt messages also pop up to inform the user when added or removed.
 For logged out customers, it also informs the user with relevant information.